vic-ma/howtodismantle.github.io/_posts/2024-12-19-Iterating-Through-2024-The-Year-in-Debug-Mode.md

 Data Deep Dive - Techniques for Mastering Complex JSON and understand that Global Warming is real /Data-Deep-Dive-Techniques-for-Mastering-Complex-JSON-and-understand-that-Global-Warming-is-real.html

-New ways to access SAP - How OData saves the Day in the SAP Soap Opera /New-ways-to-access-SAP-How-OData-saves-the-Day-in-the-SAP-Soap-Opera.html

 ## Peakboard Hub API

 Cracking the code - Part I - Getting started with Peakboard Hub API /Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html

-/Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.html
-Enhancing Lean Management - Automated Safety Cross Integration via SAP and Peakboard

 ## Misc